A Computational Method for Solving the Stochastic Joint Replenishment Problem in High Dimensions: Implementation Details

 {\bf Cost scaling.} It is easy to show, under the assumed cost structure, that the impulse-control problem is invariant under any positive scaling of the cost parameters.
 For $\kappa>0$, consider scaled costs ${\kappa c_0,\kappa c,\kappa h,\kappa p}$.
 Then, by linearity, the inventory-state cost is $\kappa f(x)$ and the ordering cost is $\kappa c(y)$.
 For any admissible policy $u$,

 Hence

-Thus, scaling all costs by $\kappa$ multiplies the value function by $\kappa$, and allows us to use cost rescaling during neural network training for the sake of numerical stability, without loss of generality.
+Thus, scaling all costs by $\kappa$ multiplies the value function by $\kappa$, and allows us to use cost rescaling during neural network training for the sake of numerical stability, without loss of generality. {For our test problems, we choose a suitable scaling factor $\kappa$; see below for details.}

-{\bf Numerical optimizer.} To compute our policy's reorder level $z^*$, we use one of two approaches.
-The first approach is to solve the minimization problem in Eq.~\eqref{eq:argminimpulse}.
-For this, we use the L-BFGS implementation \citep{nocedal2006numerical} in \texttt{Optim.jl}.
-Since the neural network approximations are reliable only in regions of the state space that were sufficiently explored during training, we impose box constraints to confine the search for $z^*$ to a domain we expect has been learned well.
-We implement these constraints by wrapping the L-BFGS optimization routine in \texttt{Fminbox} \citep{vaibhav_kumar_dixit_2023_7738525}.
-We use the bounds and initial points listed in Appendix~\ref{app:B_configs}.
-The alternative is to use the stationarity condition in Eq.~\eqref{eq:stationary_conditionZ}, and find a stationary point by minimizing the least-squares objective $\inf_z \tfrac12\|G_\vartheta(z)+c\|_2^2$, again with L-BFGS.
+\paragraph{Numerical optimizer.} {To compute the order-up-to vector $z^*$ used in our policy, we adopt one of two approaches.
+The first one solves the minimization problem in Eq.~(22) directly.
+The second approach uses the first-order condition in Eq.~(25).
+To solve the minimization problem in Eq.~(22), we use the implementation of L-BFGS \citep{nocedal2006numerical} in \texttt{LBFGS.jl}.
+The stationary point of Eq.~(25) is found with the same routine, applied to the least-squares objective $\tfrac12\|G_\vartheta(z)+c\|_2^2$.

+For both methods, we restrict the search for $z^*$ to a compact box of the form $[\underline{z},\overline{z}] := \{z\in\mathbb{R}_+^d:\underline{z}\le z\le\overline{z}\}$.
+The box constraints $[\underline{z},\overline{z}]$ are chosen to address two competing considerations: On the one hand, the search should be confined to regions of the state space that were sufficiently explored during training, where the neural network approximations are expected to be reliable.
+On the other hand, the box should be large enough to contain a near-optimal order-up-to vector.
+Accordingly, $\underline{z}$ and $\overline{z}$ are each chosen to be a constant multiple of {$\psi S$}, where {$S$ is the benchmark order-up-to vector and $\psi\ge1$ is the aforementioned tuning parameter}.
+The initial point for the optimization routine is also chosen to be a constant multiple of {$\psi S$}; details can be found in Appendix~B. As explained in Section 5, finding the order-up-to vector $z^*$ is computationally cheap, as it only needs to be performed once at the start of a performance simulation.